Night in the Woods: Plot

-Margaret "Mae" Borowski is a 20-year-old college dropout, who relocates back to her Rust Belt-inspired hometown of Possum Springs, where the closure of local coal mines has led to visible economic stagnation.
+Margaret "Mae" Borowski is a 20-year-old college dropout, who relocates back to her Rust Belt-inspired hometown of Possum Springs, where the closure of local coal mines years before the start of the game has led to visible economic stagnation.
 She meets up with her old friends, including gloomy but intelligent Beatrice "Bea" Santello, hyperactive delinquent Greggory "Gregg" Lee, and his quiet, sensible boyfriend Angus Delaney.
 Mae also learns that another one of her old friends, Casey Hartley, has mysteriously disappeared.

-Mae spends several days exploring Possum Springs and hanging out with her friends, but she also begins to have strange and vivid dreams.
-At the town's autumn "Harfest" (Halloween) festival, she witnesses a teenager being kidnapped by a mysterious figure, whom Mae believes is a ghost; her friends are skeptical.
-The four hesitantly work together to figure out the goings-on, as Mae's mental health slowly deteriorates with each dream.
+Mae spends about two weeks, between late October to early November exploring Possum Springs and hanging out with her friends, but she also begins to have strange and vivid dreams.
+At the town's autumn "Harfest" (Halloween) festival, she witnesses a teenager being kidnapped by a mysterious figure, who Mae believes is a ghost; her friends are skeptical.
+The four (and Germ, another friend of Mae) hesitantly work together to figure out the goings-on, as Mae's mental health slowly deteriorates with each dream.
 After intensive investigation, the friends come across a mysterious group of cloaked figures in the woods, who give chase; Mae falls down a cliff and lapses into a coma, while her friends manage to escape.

-Mae is rescued by churchgoers, then eventually wakes up and returns to her friends, where she reveals that she dropped out due to her increasing dissociation from people and the world, seeing everything as mere code and shapes.
+Mae is rescued by churchgoers, then eventually wakes up and returns to her friends, where she reveals that she dropped out due to her increasing dissociation from people and the world, seeing everything as shapes.
 Mae's journal, in which she draws pictures for various in-game events, was given to her by the town doctor to write down her emotions after she bludgeoned a student with a softball bat during a dissociative episode six years prior to the game's events.
 This incident caused the townsfolk to become wary of Mae and imposed a financial and emotional strain on her family.
 Mae's dissociation worsened at college, so she chose to return home, hoping that being in a familiar place would help her return to normal.